metaplex-foundation/umi/docs/web3js-adapters.md

 toWeb3JsInstruction(myUmiInstruction);
 ```

 Let's take a look at an example.
 Say you want to issue a vanilla token using the `@identity.com/solana-gateway-ts` library which relies on `@solana/web3.js`.
-It offers a `issueVanilla` function that creates an instruction but this isn't compatible with Umi.
+It offers an `issueVanilla` function that creates an instruction but this isn't compatible with Umi.

 To go around this, you could create a wrapper function that converts the `issueVanilla` function into a Umi-compatible one.
 Precisely, this means we need to convert the returned instruction using `fromWeb3JsInstruction` and convert any public key passed into the function using `toWeb3JsPublicKey`.